a327ex/www/content/posts/community_management.md

 I already partly went over this [here](https://www.a327ex.com/posts/snkrx_log/#developer-interactions), but I thought it'd be nice to expand on it more.

-This idea comes from [Curtis Yarvin](https://graymirror.substack.com/), who applies it primarily to politics, but because it's an insight about collective human behavior it can also easily be applied to game community management.
+This idea comes from [Curtis Yarvin](https://graymirror.substack.com/), who applies it primarily to politics, but because it's an insight about collective human behavior it can also easily be applied to game communitiies.
 He explains this concept in multiple posts, but the one that does it best is probably [this one](https://graymirror.substack.com/p/a-brief-explanation-of-the-cathedral).
 I won't go over his explanation in detail here since the post is pretty self-contained, so you should read it if you want to understand what I'm talking about.

 His analysis of how power leaks seems fundamentally correct to me.
 It's one of those things where once I read it it just made so many things retroactively make sense and I had that sort of eureka moment.